The Big Questions

 For nearly thirty years, through my writing about right livelihood business, meaningful work, and community building, I have dispensed what I’ve learned to 10s of thousands of men and women searching for more meaning in their lives, their work, and their workplaces.

-For more than thirty years, I’ve offered coaching and consulting services (both in-person and online) to people interested in going deeper into the discoveries they make while working with me.
+For more than thirty years, I’ve offered coaching and consulting services (both in-person and online) to people interested in going deeper into the process of self-exploration.

 I have been fortunate to share intimate 1-on-1 coaching sessions with nearly 1,000 individuals and, with their help, I have refined the unique Good Work Guidance™ and Good Business Advice™ self-discovery processes designed to help find more meaningful work (see “How I Help” below).